TRIGGER WARNING: ableist slurs, mental illness, eating disorders

 Remember the cool feature I talked about?
-You can now highlight and share your favorite excerpts (if you have any, of course, lol) yayy 🙂
+You can now highlight and share your favorite excerpts.
+Try it!

-Look, I’m not perfect- and according to Jay Z, nobody walking this earth’s surface is.
-A lot of people are more educated than me in a lot of subjects.
-Hell, there are thousands of people that are more educated than me in my areas, ones I’m quite familiar with, invested on, that I know a lot of, that I pour my heart and soul into, etc. There’s so much to learn and I’m eager to continue learning and developing all my life.
+A lot of people are more educated than me in many subjects.
+Hell, thousands of people are more educated than me in *my* subjects, the ones I know a lot about and that I pour my heart and soul into.
+There’s so much to learn, I’m eager to continue learning and growing all my life.

-Today I’m talking (writing) about the stigma around mental health.
-Here’s to hoping my message comes across the way I intended it and at least one person reflects on their behavior and helps make the world a better, safer, nicer magical place.
+Here’s to hoping my message comes across the way I intended it to, and at least one person reflects on their behavior and helps make the world a better, safer, nicer magical place.
 Or something like that.

-It’s not ~cool~, edgy, and if you really are hearing voices, you need help.
+It’s not ~cool~, edgy, and if you’re really hearing voices, you need help.

-There’s a literal expression for that in Albania, and that sucks, especially considering inpatient isn’t terrible or an experience that scars you for life, as the public thinks *cough cough* or mainstream media makes it to be.
-If anything, people with suicidal tendencies or ED-s SAVE their lives when they get hospitalized.
+That’s a literal expression in Albania.
+That sucks, especially considering inpatient isn’t the terrible, life-scarring experience the public thinks it as or mainstream media makes it to be.

-Straight up, I don’t understand the trend with captioning your photos with self-deprecating humor, or all kinds of fucked up shit, when you’re actually fine**.
-If you really have more issues than VOGUE (last time I checked, 2883) don’t you think you should talk to somebody?
+Straight up, I don’t understand this trend of captioning your photos with self-deprecating humor*, or all kinds of fucked up shit, when you’re actually perfectly sane and neurotypical.

-I know people mean no harm (and also don’t believe words hold ANY kind of power, something I strongly disagree with but will talk about some other time*).
-Such phrases and patterns of thinking, especially when expressed so loudly, as in everyday conversations and/or social media refrain people with actual issues from seeking the help they need.
+Most people don’t mean any harm, I know.
+They simply believe words don’t hold power, something I strongly disagree with.
+These phrases and patterns of thinking, especially when expressed so loudly and proudly in everyday conversations and/or social media, stop people with actual issues from seeking the help they need.

-If you’re reading and wondering when is the right time to reach out (friends, family, online resources are helpful), thinking you need help usually means you do.
+If you’re wondering when’s the right time to reach out (friends, family, online resources are helpful), thinking you need help usually means you do.
 You don’t have to be delusional, have a certain number of thoughts throughout the day or a certain weight (in your ED journey) or anything.

-To the people reading with mental health issues: I love you, stay strong, get help.
-There’s nothing FUCKING wrong with you.
-Medication, therapy, reality testing, journaling, learning to live –and thrive- with your intrusive thoughts***- there’s so much that can be done!
+To the people with mental health issues, I love you.
+Stay strong.
+Get help.
+There’s not one thing wrong with you.
+Medication, therapy, reality testing, journaling, learning to live, and thrive, with your intrusive thoughts,** there’s so much that can be done!
 So much for you to experience.
 We’re all rooting for you.

 Thanks for reading.
 Enjoy your weekend.

-**Did you know: everyone has them?
-Yeahh, everyone.
+**Did you know that everyone has them?
+Yeah, everyone.
 Nothing to be ashamed of.